drivers-seat/drivers-seat-api/docs/campaigns/README.md

 end)
 ```

-### The `:interrupt` Category
+### The `:interrupt` Category for CTAs and Surveys

-Campaigns that are categorized as `:interrupt` will interrupt the user's workflow when ALL of the following conditions are met.
+CTAs and Surveys that are categorized as `:interrupt` will interrupt the user's workflow when ALL of the following conditions are met.

 * User meets the [qualification criteria](#qualifying-criteria-for-a-campaign).
 * User has not [accepted](./campaign_actions/README.md#accept) or [dismissed](./campaign_actions/README.md#dismiss) the campaign.